awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-creating-debug.md

 The most common fleet creation problems occur during the **Activating** phase\.
 During this phase, a number of elements are being tested, including the game server's viability, the runtime configuration settings, and the game server's ability to interact with the GameLift service using the Server SDK\.
 Common issues that come up during fleet activation include:

 **Server processes fail to start\.**
 First check that you've correctly set the launch path and optional launch parameters in the fleet's runtime configuration\.
-You can view the fleet's current runtime configuration using either the GameLift console \(see the **Fleet** detail page, [**Capacity allocation**](gamelift-console-fleets-metrics.md#fleets-launch-tab)\) tab or by calling the AWS CLI command [describe\-runtime\-configuration](https://docs.aws.amazon.com/cli/latest/reference/gamelift/describe-runtime-configuration.html)\.
+You can view the fleet's current runtime configuration using either the **Fleet** detail page, [Details](gamelift-console-fleets-metrics.md#fleets-summary)\)section or by calling the AWS CLI command [describe\-runtime\-configuration](https://docs.aws.amazon.com/cli/latest/reference/gamelift/describe-runtime-configuration.html)\.
 If the runtime configuration looks correct, check for issues with your game build files and/or installation script\.

 **Server processes start but fleet fails to activate\.**
 If server processes start and run successfully, but the fleet does not move to **Active** status, a likely cause is that the server process is failing to notify GameLift that it is ready to host game sessions\.
 Check that your game server is correctly calling the Server API action `ProcessReady()` \(see [Initialize the server process](gamelift-sdk-server-api.md#gamelift-sdk-server-initialize)\)\.